Application Deadlines

 Freshman

 Admission requirements are the same for all incoming freshmen, regardless of citizenship.
 Social security numbers are not necessary for admission.
 The University will assign the student an ID number once admitted to the University.
-Students meeting criteria for in-state tuition rates may then complete the NEIU Affidavit form and submit it to the Admissions Office.
+Students who are admitted to NEIU must complete the affidavit (available on your application status portal upon admission) and official high school transcript to determine in-state tuition eligibility.

 Transfer

 Admission requirements are the same for all incoming transfer students, regardless of citizenship.
 Social security numbers are not necessary for admission.
 The University will assign the student an ID number once admitted to the University.
-Students meeting criteria for in-state tuition rates may then complete the NEIU Affidavit form, and submit them, along with either their high school transcripts or GED transcripts, to the Admissions Office.
+Students who are admitted to NEIU must complete the affidavit (available on your application status portal upon admission) and official high school transcript to determine in-state tuition eligibility.

 Qualifying for In-State Tuition